 As we reached the top we were rewarded with superb views and an

-While resting, we were joined by several Australian hikers that we had met days earlier.
-Back on the trail, we continued down into Dursley.
+While sitting and resting, we were joined by several Australian hikers we had met days earlier.
+Then, back on the trail, we continued down into Dursley.
 The first point of interest was a friendly lawn bowling competition, where the bowlers try to get closest to a target ball, blocking their opponents in the process.
 Lawn bowling is a popular pastime in rural England.

 Dursley, originally known for its wool industry, is a busy town and perhaps is now a little shopworn.
 The old Market House, built in 1738 and centrally located, is directly across the street from Dursley’s historical church.